aergoio/guide/source/tools/polaris.rst

 .. code-block:: toml

+	authdir = "/blockchain/polaris/auth"       # base directory for files about authentication and authorization

 	[rpc]
 	netserviceaddr = "127.0.0.1"               # RPC access address.
 The default setting is 127.0.0.1, which allows RPC access only on the local machine and blocks RPC connections remotely. netserviceport = 8915